evrenvural/employee-project/README.md

 # employee-project
-That repo was created by me in order to using modules
+That repo was created by me in order to learning to use modules